How does engineering director Dan Na present to executives to preserve time and propel meeting efficiency?

 As an engineering director, I’m occasionally invited to represent my engineering teams in cross-functional meetings that include C-suite members.
 Experience has informed my perspectives on how meetings are effectively planned for this level of seniority.

-Over the years I’ve both delivered and coached many coworkers through giving presentations, urging them to tell the audience a story, as this helps keep an audience engaged and leaves them with lessons they may apply to their work.
+Over the years I’ve both delivered and coached many coworkers through giving presentations, urging them to tell the audience a story as a story helps keep audiences engaged and leaves them with lessons they may apply to their work.

 This advice applies in almost all other venues for public speaking with one exception: presenting to executives, which requires you to deliver “crisp asks” instead.